digitalsadhu/loopback-component-jsonapi/README.md

 ```

 ## Advanced usage:
-We are aiming to make the component as configureable as possible.
-You can configure a how the component behaves with the options shown and listed below.
-If there is something else you would like to see be configureable, please submit an issue on the repository.
+We are aiming to make the component as configurable as possible.
+You can configure how the component behaves with the options shown and listed below.
+If there is something else you would like to see be configurable, please submit an issue on the repository.

 Example:
 (all configuration options listed)